SmitaPinjan/People-Analytics--Employee-Turnover-Performance-Analysis/README.md

 ![Att 2](https://github.com/SmitaPinjan/People-Analytics--Employee-Turnover-Performance-Analysis/assets/152721562/74693529-59da-42c5-a414-aa2cc7f35e03)

 #### Performance Analysis:

 -	Performance analysis shows employee engagement, satisfaction, and performance ratings.
 -	For instance, Celestine joined the company in 2017 and was showing good job and relationship satisfaction.
 They were showing the highest job, environment, relationship, and work-life balance.
-Therefore showed better performance over the years and the company was able to retain her over the years.
+Therefore showed better performance over the years and the company was able to retain them over the years.

 ![Performance 1](https://github.com/SmitaPinjan/People-Analytics--Employee-Turnover-Performance-Analysis/assets/152721562/9b3bee45-4a03-42b5-9bc9-887f18ac40ec)